kevreco/ac/docs/literals.md

 ## Float

-'f', 'F', 'l' and 'L' suffixes are handled.
+'f', 'F', 'l' and 'L' suffixes are supported.
-DF, DD and DL suffixes are not handled.
+DF, DD and DL suffixes are not supported.

 Like integer literals, floats benefit from the lax single quotes digit separator and underscore can also be used.

+## Char

+'c-char ' is supported.
+u8'c-char ' is supported.
+u'c-char ' is supported.
+U'c-char ' is supported.
+L'c-char ' is supported.
+'c-char-sequence ' is not supported. u'c-char-sequence ' is not supported.
+U'c-char-sequence ' is not supported.
+L'c-char-sequence ' is not supported.

+## String

+" s-char-sequence " is supported.
+u8" s-char-sequence " is supported.
+u" s-char-sequence " is supported.
+U" s-char-sequence " is supported.
+L" s-char-sequence " is supported.